elp2/advent_of_code/2024/README.md

 # Advent of Code Solutions 2024

+## Day 17
+There were a lot of rules to parse.
+Once I started exploring the space and looking at the program, it became clear that we could just keep track of the prefixes that worked and Part 2 fell quickly.
+A pretty fun question and a nice break from 2D land.

+## Day 16
+As of right now it seems like I'm finding pretty much everything, but I must be missing one path.

 ## Day 15
 Overall a fun one.
 There seem to be a lot of problems about things moving around this year.